-THE NEW TARIFF.
-WITHOUT THE SANCTION OF THE PEERS OR CONSENT OF THE QUEEN.
+VITHOUT THE SANCTION OF THE PEERS OR CONSENT OF THE QUEEN.

 IMPORTANT TO CHARTIST AND TEE-TOTAL ASSOCIATIONS.

 A GENEROUS OFFER!

-A NY Chartist or Teetotal Association, or Indi-A vidual, engaging to sell One Cwt. of Jackson's FAMILY BEVERAGE, or unrivalled Breakfast Powder, will be presented with a Donation of TWENTY-SIX SHILLINGS, Five Shillings of which to be given to the Executive, and the remainder to the persons who sell the Article.
+A NY Chartist or Teetotal Association, or Indi-

+A vidual, engaging to sell One Cwt. of Jackson's FAMILY BEVERAGE, or unrivalled Breakfast Powder, will be presented with a Donation of TWENTY-SIX SHILLINGS, Five Shillings of which to be given to the Executive, and the remainder to the persons who sell the Article.
 This offer not to extend to those places where the Proprietor has

-Agents, without the consent of such Agents.
-Prepared and Sold by the Propietor, T. Jackson, author of "Triumph of Principle," "Religious Equality," &c. .
-Address: - Redcross-Street, Leicester.
+Agents. without the consent of such Agents.
+Prepared and Sold by the Propietor, T. Jackson, author of "Triumph of Principle," "Religious Equality," &c.
+Address :- Redcross Street, Leicester.

 Sold by Webb and Co., 93, Briggate, Leeds; T. Brooke, Dewsbury; J. Diggles, Ivegate, Bradford.

 FOOD FOR THE MIND.

-Just Published, Price 1s., 4th Edition in Cloth, HILL'S RATIONAL SCHOOL GRAMMAR Revised, Corrected, and Amended by the
+Just Published, Price 1s., 4th Edition in Cloth, HILL'S RATIONAL SCHOOL GRAMMAR, Revised, Corrected, and Amended by the ing mind are daily subject to.
+Price 2d., The Trial of John Barleycorn, alias Strong Drink, A Teetotal Drama.
+By the Rev. L.

-Price 4d., or in two Nos. at 2d. each, TWO LECTURES delivered by F. O'Connor, Esq., in the Hall of Science, Manchester, on the Land, and its capabilities; and Repeal of the Union.
+Price 4d., or in two Nos. at 2d. each, TWO LECTURES delivered by F. O'Connor, Esq., in the Hall of Science, Parachetete, on the Land, and its capabilities; and Repeal of the Union.
 Price 4d. in Wrapper, or Cloth 6d., a Full and Complete Exposure of the various Impositions and Schemes daily practiced by every description of

-Vagrants in the Country, from the Lurker up to the numble Thimble-rigger.
+Vagrants in the Country, from the Lurker up to the humble Thimble-rigger.
 By a Vagrant of Fifteen Years' Experience.
-No family ought to be without this useful compendium of Tricks which the honest and unsuspecting mind are daily subject to.
+No family ought to be without this useful com-pendium of Tricks which the honest and unsuspect-

-Price 2d., The Trial of John Barleycorn, alias Strong Drink.
-A Teetotal Drama.
-By the Rev. L. Price 2d., Reconciliation of the Middle and Working Classes.
+Price 2d., Reconciliation of the Middle and Working Classes.
 By the Editor of the Nonconformist.
+Price Id., Ross's Lecture on the Evils of Class